');

 About Franklin, NH

-Franklin is a small community in New Hampshire with a population of 8,757 residents.
-The median household income is $69,870 per year, which is near the national average.
-The median age in Franklin is 42.9 years.
+Franklin is a small town located in New Hampshire with a population of 8,757 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $69,870 per year, which is 7% below the national median of $75,149.
+The median age of 42.9 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Franklin Ranks in New Hampshire